zephir-lang/zephir-docs/en/config.rst

 optimizations
 ^^^^^^^^^^^^^
-Compiler optimizations enabled or disabled in the current project:
+Compiler optimizations which should be enabled or disabled in the current project:

 .. code-block:: json